garywill/BigSearch/src/README.md

 </details>

-#### Ajax Instructions
+#### Instructions for searching Ajax-render websites

 Some websites doesn't accept GET or POST.
 Visitor need to open their page and input, then they show search results on page via Ajax.

-Big Search browser extension supports searching in such Ajax-only websites.
+Big Search browser extension supports searching in such Ajax-render websites.
 And very easy to configure.

 <details>

-<summary>Ajax instructions</summary>
+<summary>Ajax-render websites instructions</summary>

 Eg 1: Specify the querySelector of input box.
 It will automatically input search term and trigger pressing Enter event.